Paisley (design): Introduction of boteh jegheh to Western culture

-The 1960s proved to be a massive time of revival for the paisley design in western culture.
-Popular culture in the United States developed a sort of fixation on eastern cultures in which many traditionally Indian styles became popularized.
-Paisley served as one of the styles to be revived, being worn by the likes of the Beatles, even the guitar company Fender used the design to decorate one of their most famous guitars, the Fender Telecaster.
-Today, the design remains common appearing on jewellery, suit ties, pocket books, cake decorations, tattoos, mouse pads for computers, scarves, and dresses.
-The pattern also influences furniture design internationally, with many countries using the paisley design for things such as wallpaper, pillows, curtains, and bed spreads.

-Local manufacturers in Marseille began to mass-produce the patterns via early textile printing processes in 1640.
-England, circa 1670, and Holland, in 1678, soon followed.
-This in turn provided Europe's weavers with more competition than they could bear, and the production and import of printed paisley was forbidden in France by royal decree from 1686 to 1759.
-However, enforcement near the end of that period was lax, and France had its own printed textile manufacturing industry in place as early at 1746 in some locales.
-Paisley was not the only design produced by French textile printers; the demand for paisley which created the industry there also made possible production of native patterns such as toile de Jouy.

 In the 1800s, European production of paisley increased, particularly in the Scottish town from which the pattern takes its modern name.
 Soldiers returning from the colonies brought home cashmere wool shawls from India, and the East India Company imported more.
 The design was copied from the costly silk and wool Kashmir shawls and adapted first for use on handlooms, and, after 1820, on Jacquard looms.
+The paisley pattern also appeared on European-made bandanas from the early 1800s, the patterns imitating Kashmir shawls.

 From roughly 1800 to 1850, the weavers of the town of Paisley in Renfrewshire, Scotland, became the foremost producers of Paisley shawls.
 Unique additions to their hand-looms and Jacquard looms allowed them to work in five colours when most weavers were producing paisley using only two.
 The design became known as the Paisley pattern.
-By 1860, Paisley could produce shawls with 15 colours, which was still only a quarter of the colors in the multicolour paisleys then still being imported from Kashmir.
+By 1860, Paisley could produce shawls with 15 colours, which was still only a quarter of the number used in the multicolour paisleys then still being imported from Kashmir.
 In addition to the loom-woven fabric, the town of Paisley became a major site for the manufacture of printed cotton and wool in the 1800s, according to the Paisley Museum and Art Galleries.
-The paisley pattern was being printed, rather than woven, onto other textiles, including cotton squares which were the precursors of the modern bandanna.
-Printed paisley was cheaper than the costly woven paisley and this added to its popularity.
+In this process, the paisley pattern was printed, rather than woven, onto other textiles, including cotton squares which were the precursors of the modern bandanna.
+Printed paisley was cheaper than the costly woven paisley, and this added to its popularity.
 The key places of printing paisley were Britain and the Alsace region of France.
+The peak period of paisley as a fashionable design ended in the 1870s, perhaps as so many cheap printed versions were on the market.

+Modern use

+The 1960s proved to be a time of great revival for the paisley design in Western culture.
+Popular culture in the United States developed a strong interest in eastern cultures, including many traditionally Indian styles.
+Paisley was one of them, being worn by recording artists such as The Beatles.

+Today, the design remains common, appearing on jewellery, suit ties, pocket books, cake decorations, tattoos, mouse pads for computers, scarves, and dresses.
+Paisley bandanas, long used by cowboys, came in the latter twentieth century to be worn by many blue-collar laborers as protection from dust, and were sported by entertainers popular with such workers, such as the country musician Willie Nelson.

+The motif also influences furniture design internationally, with many countries applying paisley decoration to wallpaper, pillows, curtains, bed spreads, and like furnishings.

+Music

+In the mid- to late 1960s, paisley became identified with psychedelic style and enjoyed mainstream popularity, partly due to The Beatles.
+The style was particularly popular during the Summer of Love in 1967.

+The Fender Musical Instruments Corporation made a pink paisley version of their Telecaster guitar by putting paisley wallpaper onto the guitar bodies.